Learn About RSEI

 Screening-level calculations, like those in RSEI, frequently require simplifying assumptions.
 These assumptions are used to fill data gaps or reduce the complexity of the calculations involved.
 Some examples of simplifying assumptions used by RSEI include:

-- When facility-specific information is available, the median parameter values for all stacks at that facility are used to model all of the facility's air releases.
+- When facility-specific information is available, the median parameter values for all stacks at that facility are used to model all of the facility's stack air releases.

 - When facility-specific information is not available, RSEI uses median stack parameter values by industry sector.

-- Data for representative chemical substances are assigned to some chemical categories, e.g., metals and metal compounds.
+- Data for representative chemical substances are assigned to some TRI chemical categories, e.g., metal compounds, polycyclic aromatic compounds.

 - Air concentrations are the same both indoors and outside.

 - People are assumed to be home all day and are continuously exposed.